 This study is the continuation of a previous study among science teacher trainees that proposed a model for the integration of SQG activities.
 The study also presented findings indicating that practicing SQG according to this model helped to improve the students’ ability to cope with higher-order-thinking questions.

-A concise version of the model for integrating SQG activities, described at length in the previous study, is included as an appendix to this study three different activities: 1.
-Student question--generation 2.
-Students answering questions generated by their peers 3.
-Peer-assessment of other students' questions..
+A concise version of the model for integrating SQG activities, described at length in the previous study, is included as an appendix to this study.
+Generally speaking, the model integrates three different activities: (1) student question-generation (2) students answering peer-generated questions; and (3) peer assessment of other students’ questions.

 The study described below took place over a six-year period.
 The research population was divided into four groups differentiated by their achievements before the SQG activity.
 The main research question was: Which groups of students benefited the most from SQG—was it mainly the high-achievers, or did lower-achieving students also gain?